testit-tms/adapters-python/testit-adapter-pytest/README.md

 ```

 And fill parameters with your configuration, where:
-`url` - location of the TMS instance
+`URL` - location of the TMS instance
-`privatetoken` - API secret key
+`privateToken` - API secret key

 1. go to the https://{DOMAIN}/user-profile profile
 2. copy the API secret key

-`projectID` - id of project in TMS instance
+`projectId` - id of project in TMS instance

 1. create a project
 2. open DevTools -> network
 3. go to the project https://{DOMAIN}/projects/20/tests
 4. GET-request project, Preview tab, copy id field

-`configurationID` - id of configuration in TMS instance
+`configurationId` - id of configuration in TMS instance

 1. create a project
 2. open DevTools -> network
 3. go to the project https://{DOMAIN}/projects/20/tests
 4. GET-request configurations, Preview tab, copy id field

-`testrunID` - id of the created test-run in TMS instance
+`testRunId` - id of the created test run in TMS instance
-`testrun_name` - parameter for specifying the name of test-run in TMS instance
+`testrun_name` - parameter for specifying the name of test run in TMS instance
-`testit_mode` - Set operation mode with Test-run
+`adapterMode` - Set operation mode with test run
 `testit_proxy` - parameter for configuring proxy for sending requests

-> testrunID and testrun_name are optional.
+> testRunId and testrun_name are optional.
 If it's not provided than it create automatically.
-> testit_mode  are optional:
+> adapterMode  are optional:
-> 0 - with filtering autotests by launch\'s suite in Test IT (Default)
+> 0 - with filtering autotests by launch\'s suite in TMS (Default)
-> 1 - without filtering autotests by launch\'s suite in Test IT
+> 1 - without filtering autotests by launch\'s suite in TMS
+> 2 - create new test run in TMS
 > testit_proxy are optional.
 It enables debug mode.

 ### Tags